 I am ready to graduate, should I meet with an Advisor?

 Yes !
-If you expect to be graduation in the next 2-3 semester, it is strongly recommended that you meet with the Academic Advisor to review graduation requirements.
+If you expect to be graduating in the next 2-3 semester, it is strongly recommended that you meet with the Academic Advisor to review graduation requirements.

 How do I submit my application to graduate?